v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 > Kalanick wanted to be a fixer like The Wolf.
 After buying his hilltop house in the Castro, Kalanick started investing small amounts of money in various startups with the understanding that he’d be available as their own personal fixer, willing to swoop in and solve problems whenever a founder needed his help.
 Got a problem with an agitated investor?
 The Wolf can handle it.
 Don’t know the first thing about hiring new engineers?
 Just call The Wolf.
 Maybe you have late-night thoughts on your company’s next move and want to talk it out.
 Never fear, The Wolf is here.

+Travis is very relatable here.
 This is pretty much what I would do if I made it big - write an interesting blog, help young entrepreneurs make it, and earn a nickname like "The Wolf"!

 When Travis became Uber CEO, he gave early employees autonomy and responsibility.